sh1boot/obf/README.md

-There's a bunch of stuff like that, and also a bunch of hacking around (really not fit to deploy) trying to keep all the statistics in a huge array, and to combine multiple-length-chains to add detail to sequences that appeared very frequently in the seed corpus.
+There's a bunch of stuff like that, and also a bunch of hacking around (really not fit to deploy) trying to keep all the statistics in a huge array, and to combine multiple-length-chains to add detail to sequences that appeared rarely (or not at all) in the seed corpus.
 And it's in the middle of being refactored in a way that makes it easier to do more hacking.